+TO:

-TO: Guadalupe Medina-Duran, Planning Deputy, 1st District
+Guadalupe Medina-Duran, Planning Deputy, 1st District

+FROM:

-FROM: Linda Jenkins, Director Linda Jenkins (Feb 29, 2024 17:05 PST)
+Linda Jenkins, Director Linda Jenkins (Feb 21, 2025 16:45 PST)

-As part of the U.S. Department of Housing and Urban Development's (HUD) citizen participation requirements for the Annual Action Plan, the Los Angeles County Development Authority (LACDA) held community meetings and administered a community needs survey throughout Los Angeles County (County).
+In accordance with the U.S. Department of Housing and Urban Development's (HUD) citizen participation requirements for the Annual Action Plan, the Los Angeles County Development Authority (LACDA) held community meetings and administered a community needs survey throughout Los Angeles County (County).
+These community meetings and surveys are designed to collect input from residents about their needs and priorities.
+This feedback helps ensure that the funding decisions made by LACDA and the Supervisorial Districts reflect the community's most pressing concerns and opportunities for development.

 LACDA develops the Annual Action Plan to take part in HUD's Urban County Program and as a condition of receiving Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Solutions Grants (ESG) funding.
-This upcoming 2024-2025 Annual Action Plan covers the second of the five (5) program years of the 2023-2028 Consolidated Plan for the Los Angeles Urban County (Consolidated Plan).
+This upcoming 2025-2026 Annual Action Plan covers the third of the five (5) program years of the 2023-2028 Consolidated Plan for the Los Angeles Urban County (Consolidated Plan).

-The Consolidated Plan contains objectives that address a broad range of priority needs relative to affordable housing, public housing, homelessness, and non-housing community development.
-The Annual Action Plan specifically describes the proposed projects the LACDA and other agencies, supported by the County, plan to undertake in the coming Program Year to carry out the long-term objectives in the Consolidated Plan.
+The Consolidated Plan contains objectives that address a broad range of priority needs related to affordable housing, public housing, homelessness, and non-housing community development.
+The Annual Action Plan specifically describes the proposed projects the LACDA and other agencies, supported by the County, intend to undertake in the coming Program Year to achieve the long-term objectives in the Consolidated Plan.

 Prior to the development of the Annual Action Plan, LACDA works with each of the Supervisorial Districts in February through the Community Resource Investment Strategy (CRIS) to strategize how best to allocate CDBG funding for the upcoming Program Year.
-To facilitate prioritizing funding, LACDA annually administers a survey so that community members can rate the importance of various eligible activities allowed under the CDBG, HOME, and ESG Programs.
+To help prioritize funding, LACDA annually administers a survey so that community members can rate the importance of various eligible activities allowed under the CDBG, HOME, and ESG Programs.

-The results of the survey are intended to assist you in prioritizing CDBG funding in your District for the Fiscal Year (FY) 2024-2025 through the annual planning process.
+The results of the survey are intended to assist you in prioritizing CDBG funding in your District for the Fiscal Year (FY) 2025-2026 through the annual CRIS process.
 The following table reflects which of the five (5) community priorities is most important to residents, with the highest percentage in blue font:

-Community's Priorities % Business and Job Opportunities (training for people who need jobs, small business loans, coaching for small business owners) 7.06 Community Services (access to health and mental health care, homeless services, services for children, services for the elderly, crime prevention programs, substance abuse programs) 29.02 Housing (new affordable rental units, home repair, down payment assistance, prevention of discrimination, eviction prevention) 26.67 Public Facilities (libraries, parks, senior centers, youth centers) 8.63 Public Improvements (street and sidewalk repairs, water and sewer improvements, trash removal, graffiti removal) 28.63
+Community's Priorities % Business and Job Opportunities (training for people who need jobs, small business loans, coaching for small business owners) 5.57 Community Services (access to health and mental health care, homeless services, services for children, services for the elderly, crime prevention programs, substance abuse programs) 28.09 Housing (new affordable rental units, home repair, down payment assistance, prevention of discrimination, eviction prevention) 24.90 Public Facilities (libraries, parks, senior centers, youth centers) 8.37 Public Improvements (street and sidewalk repairs, water and sewer improvements, trash removal, graffiti removal) 33.07